Aswanidev-vs/Aswanidev-vs/README.md

 - 🌱 I’m currently learning **Vue.js**, **Golang**, and **Express.js**
 - 💬 Ask me about **frontend magic**, **Vue**, or **local LLM integration**
 - 🌌 I dream of building tech that feels like it came out of a sci-fi anime
-- 💖 Slice of life + romance anime is my comfort zone
+- 💖 Slice of life + romance anime is my comfort zone.
-- 🐧 I do most of my work on **Linux**

 ---